hensby/Insticator_demo/README.md

 ![](https://img.shields.io/badge/Plugin-JPA-red)
 ![](https://img.shields.io/badge/DB-H2-blue)

-A backend system based on Spring-boots
+A backend system based on Spring-boots, H2 database.

-Design a USER class, QuestionHistory class and add a Type attribute in Question class.
+Design a User class, QuestionHistory class and add a Type attribute in Question class.

+## Install and Run
+Install H2 database and set username = 'sa' and password = ''.

+The table and data structure will be created automatically.

 ## Missing Requirements:
 1) Add a Type attribute in Questions Class.
 Easy to front-end developers to figure out the question type.